blendsdk/blend-class-system/README.md

 person.getFullname();
 ```

 ##3.
-Extending and the role of Blend.BaseClass.
+Extending and the role of Blend.BaseClass
 In BlendJS you can create new classes by extending from other classes using the ```extend``` config.

 So first let us see how we extend from our class ```MyCRM.models.Person``` class defined above: